Lila’s Kitchen turned to WeatherPort® Shelter Systems for help to create a new outdoor dining experience in Port Townsend, Washington.

 Wendy explained that their WeatherPort was “pretty simple to design”: “My husband picked the shape and then we determined what size we could fit in the area where we wanted it.
 We picked colors and panels with the direction and help of our WeatherPort rep.”

-One thing that Wendy found particularly helpful was that their WeatherPort representative sent drawings and images of the specific fabric building they were considering, as well as photographs of the model set up in real-world examples.
+Wendy found it helpful that her WeatherPort representative sent drawings and images of the specific fabric buildings, as well as a model.
 “I really needed to see real ones set up somewhere, not just sketches or photographs,” Wendy explained.

-In the end, Wendy and Brent decided on a 30-foot hexapae (a six-sided canopy) in red to match the red umbrellas they already had, with clear, zip-down windows and a potential plan to order two door panels once safety regulations permit full enclosure.
-This size would enable them to fit six outdoor tables and around 35 to 40 people in the structure.
+In the end, Wendy and Brent decided on a red 30-foot hexapae (a six-sided canopy).
+The canopy with clear, zip-down windows matches the red umbrellas they already.
+This size enables them to fit six outdoor tables and around 35 to 40 people in the structure.

 Their hexapae arrived about five weeks after they placed their order, and it was time to set it up.
-With a team of four, the installation process took about two hours, even with the weather against them: “We set it up practically in a wind storm and decided, ‘If it survives today, it will probably do pretty well.’”
+With a team of four, the installation process took about two hours.
+“We set it up practically in a wind storm and decided, ‘If it survives today, it will do pretty well.’”

 Making Unusable Spaces Usable